-CCTV installations will be installed where recurrent anti-social or criminal behaviour has been identified or installed as a proactive measure to minimise damage to City facilities.
+CCTV infrastructure and systems will be installed where recurrent anti-social or criminal behaviour has been identified or installed as a proactive measure to minimise damage to City facilities.

 The Chief Executive Officer determines who is responsible for identifying and confirming the need for an employee to operate a Recording Device System.